ydahal1/ydahal1/jokes.md

-When my wife told me to stop impersonating a flamingo, I had to put my foot down.
+I was thinking about moving to Moscow but there is no point Russian into things.

 [
-Thu Sep 11 00:26:45 UTC 2025
+Fri Sep 12 00:25:59 UTC 2025
  ]